swyxio/swyxdotio/content/writing/technical/react-native-web-singularity.md

 **Opinion**: I don't think `react-dom` can or should ever be deprecated, because it will forever be important for web developers coming into React from a HTML/CSS background.
 I used to entertain this notion, but I recognize it is unnecessarily aggressive.

-**Opinion**: I also don't think code reuse is an inherently worthy goal in and of itself.
-Plenty of projects are web-only and premature optimization, particularly for projects you will never use, is to be avoided.
+**Opinion**: Code reuse is very project dependent.
+Plenty of projects are web-only.
+BUT...

-**Speculation**: However there is a decent chance that RNW reaches a crossover point, a singularity, where it simply starts to be a better starting point for developing for mobile web than `react-dom` is.
+**Speculation**: There is a decent chance that RNW reaches a crossover point, a singularity, where it simply starts to be a better starting point for developing for mobile web than `react-dom` is.
 As a standalone tool, **even with no intention of reusing code for native apps**, it could be better than `react-dom`, for reasons I have already stated.
 At this point, all doubt of premature optimization becomes invalid, and RNW becomes the default for people who are ok not using HTML-like APIs.

 If true, **THIS WOULD BE INCREDIBLY FREAKING IMPORTANT.** This is why I keep eyeing the RNW project despite never having needed it.

 If true, This would be a fun turn of events from people proclaiming the death of RN after [Airbnb sunset RN](https://medium.com/airbnb-engineering/sunsetting-react-native-1868ba28e30a) in 2018.
 If anything, judging by [Eli White's talk](https://mobile.twitter.com/Eli_White/status/1123490937785782273), the expanded RN team with Lean Core/community focus, and [open sourcing of Hermes](https://www.youtube.com/watch?v=zEjqDWqeDdg), RN has in the public eye become more relevant than ever in 2019.

+It also doesn't have to be RN that "wins".
+If Flutter is a success, [Bruno Lemos](https://twitter.com/brunolemos) also notes that [Flutter for web](https://flutter.dev/web) is in technical preview.

 ## Definitely Not Immediate Future